Vineesha-utu/Mobile.iOS.UI/README.md

     pod "UTUFramework", :git => 'https://github.com/UTU-Global/Mobile.iOS.UI', :branch => 'common_pod'

 Note : As the pod already uses MaterialComponents pods.
-Please comment the those line if already using in  your Podfile.
+Please comment the line if already using in  your Podfile.